lupyuen/nuttx-star64/README.md

 # NuttX Star64 handles UART Interrupts

-TODO

-_Does it work?_
+_After fixing PLIC Interrupts on Star64...
+Does it work for UART Interrupts?_

-IRQ 57 is now OK yay!
+UART Interrupt at RISC-V IRQ 32 (NuttX IRQ 57) is now OK yay!
 But still not UART Output though.

 ```text
 123067BCnx_start: Entry